-Caching software (https://www.fastly.com/blog/benefits-using-varnish) that helps content-heavy dynamic websites as well as heavily consumed APIs load faster.
-Fastly's core caching infrastructure is based on a heavily modified version of Varnish.
+Caching software that helps content-heavy dynamic websites as well as heavily consumed APIs load faster.
+Fastly's core caching infrastructure is based on a heavily modified version of Varnish (/guides/vcl/guide-to-vcl#about-varnish-and-why-fastly-uses-it).